The world asks China #WhereIsPengShuai? The answer will affect more than women’s rights. | Trudy Rubin

 “This is clearly the IOC saying we’re going to play by Beijing’s rules, even if it flies in the face of Olympic ideals and common decency,” says Sophie Richardson, Human Rights Watch’s China director. ”The IOC, which should be helping Peng Shuai, is helping her abusers.”

 Yet to the surprise of Chinese officials, the demand to know #WhereIsPengShuai? can’t be disappeared as easily as she could.

 The World Tennis Association won’t let up.
 And unless she is quickly freed from censorship, and permitted to travel — and unless her charges are addressed — this will and should impact the Olympics.

 It was bad enough to give the Olympics to a country that is involved in such massive human rights violations, against Uyghurs, Tibetans, the Hong Kong pro-democracy movement, and ordinary Chinese people.
 Add Peng’s disappearance, and at minimum a diplomatic boycott of the games is called for — which President Joe Biden is considering.
-No matter what role Beijing forces Peng to play in coming weeks. (might Chinese leaders trot her out like a totem at the Olympics and force her to make a canned speech?) there must be a response.
+No matter what role Beijing forces Peng to play in the coming weeks (might Chinese leaders trot her out like a totem at the Olympics and force her to make a canned speech?) there must be an international response.

 However, the Peng Shuai moment should have repercussions beyond the Olympics.

 Beijing’s growing power has convinced its leaders that it can disappear or discipline its critics at home — and abroad — with no repercussions.
 This applies to companies or countries.
-(Example: When Australia asked for an investigation of COVID-19′s origins, Beijing cut off their agricultural exports.)
+(Example: When Australia asked for an investigation of COVID-19′s origins, Beijing banned their agricultural exports.)